-Shoes: Mostly white, gray, or navy tennis shoes are required in grades $PK2 - 6^{th}$ grade. $PK2 - 1^{st}$ grade may wear solid navy or white Mary Jane style shoes as long as they have a rubber sole.
+Shoes: Mostly white, gray, or navy tennis shoes are required in grades $PreK-3-6^{th}$ grade. $PreK-3-1^{st}$ grade may wear solid navy or white Mary Jane style with a rubber sole.
+High tops and Heelies are not allowed.
+Shoelaces must be white or match the color of the shoe.
 Students may not write on shoes.
-No heelies (shoes with wheels).
-No high tops.
-Shoelaces must be white or the shoe color.

-Shoes for 7th and 8th graders: As a privilege, 7th and 8th grade boys and girls may wear any color tennis shoes (no neon colors).
-The tennis shoe restrictions are: canvas or leather material, no heelies, shoes must tie, no high heeled tennis shoes, no open toe or open heeled shoes.
+As a privilege, 7th and 8th grade students ONLY may wear any color tennis shoes (no neon colors).
+The tennis shoes must tie and made of canvas or leather material.
+The following are not allowed: Heelies, high heeled tennis shoes, open toe, or open heeled shoes.
 Students must be able to participate fully and safely in all physical education activities.